Q&A Speaker Sessions feature subject matter specialists sharing their knowledge in an interactive chat format.

 The Q&A Speaker Sessions are free and we welcome anyone with cancer, new participants or past participants.

-The role mainly includes supporting those who have been diagnosed with bowel cancer or their close family members through our confidential nurse support service.
+Victoria’s role mainly includes supporting those who have been diagnosed with bowel cancer or their close family members.
 With an extensive background in community palliative care, Victoria is a ‘people person’ who loves helping others.
-Warm, approachable and easy-to-talk-to, she says she’s only ever had ‘the best’ patients and families.
 “If you’ve been diagnosed with bowel cancer, or someone you love has, don’t be afraid to reach out for support,” she says.
 “I can point you in the right direction, help you figure out all that confusing bowel cancer terminology and the effects of different treatments – and even help you work out what to say to your family.’

-Our interactive chat gives you the opportunity to ask Lance questions on the practical worry management technique.
+Our interactive chat gives you the opportunity to ask Lance questions.

 After 20 years in construction Lance spent 22 years as a cop becoming New Zealand’s leading crisis negotiator.